let-unimi/liblet/docs/examples.rst

-The *lefthand* sides of the ε rules now are unreachable, but the new “primed” nonterminals must now be defined, using the non-empty *righthand* sides of the one they inlined.
+The left-hand sides of the ε rules now are unreachable, but the new “primed” nonterminals must now be defined, using the non-empty left-hand sides of the one they inlined.

 .. code:: ipython3